 Chris is a native Kentuckian and the daughter of missionary parents who served Eastern Kentucky for more than 40 years.
 She relocated to North Carolina in 1981 and has come to call NC home.

 Prior to coming to the Council, she spent several years in corporate America with The Diabetes Treatment Center and Honeywell International before joining a faith-based, nonprofit medical clinic serving the uninsured and under-served of Franklin County.
 Chris is excited to be a part of the Council’s PHW program where she can utilize her background in health care and service.
 She and her husband, Joey, have two children, a cat, and a surprisingly friendly bearded dragon.

 In her free time, Chris enjoys reading, basketball, and traveling, especially to the mountains.

-Michelle was born in Durham and raised in Hillsborough, North Carolina.
-She continued her education at UNC Chapel Hill where she graduated with a degree in Global Studies with a concentration in Economics, Trade and Development.
-Identifying as half Peruvian, Michelle’s area of study was Latin America.
-She was blessed with the opportunity to study in Ireland and volunteer in Costa Rica during her undergraduate time.
-She continued her journey as a fellow at Student Action with Farmworkers, a non-profit organization in Durham, NC.
-Michelle is excited to reflect on and empower the communities in NC to push forward for social and environmental justice.
-She enjoys weekend trips, reading, arts & crafts, and sushi.
+Michelle was born and raised in North Carolina.
+She pursued higher education at UNC Chapel Hill where she graduated with a Bachelor of Arts in Global Studies with a concentration in Economics, Trade, and Development.
+Identifying as half Peruvian, Michelle‘s area of study was Latin America.
+She credits her time studying in Ireland and volunteering in Costa Rica for how she was shaped both personally and professionally during her undergraduate time.
+She continued her education as a Fellow at Student Action with Farmworkers, a non-profit organization in Durham, NC.
+She has been a staff member of the NC Council of Churches since February of 2017.
+Michelle spends half of her time at the Council working for NC Interfaith Power & Light and half with Partners in Health and Wholeness.
+She strives to listen and empower all communities of NC through social and environmental justice.
+She enjoys traveling, singing, dancing, and sushi.